Skip to content

 Request transfer of only the specified range of bytes.

-The semantics of this tuple are:
+The semantics of this attribute are:

 • (int, int): Request a specific range of bytes (start, end).